Kimi450/ubuntu_server/README.md

         - Fill out the path mappings if the directories in which data is stored is different for both services (by default both services will use the same directory to access data, so you dont need to change anything for a default install)
       - Go to ``Settings > Languages``
         - Add a language profile and set defaults for movies and series'
+        - You may need to set language filters first before being able to create a profile with the languages in them
+        - Add both, for hearing impaired and regular ones, to increase your chances
       - Go to ``Settings > Provider`` and add providers for subtitles
         - Decent options are:
           - Opensubtitles.com